earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

   - Tutorials
 toc: true
 author: Ukeje Goodness
-excerpt: "Learn how to use PyScript, a Python-based front-end web framework, to run Python code in HTML and implement various functionalities such as using external packages, running Python REPLs, and visualizing images in the browser.
-PyScript simplifies the process of running Python in the browser and has the potential to become a valuable tool in web development."
+excerpt: Learn how to use PyScript, a Python-based front-end web framework, to build powerful browser applications using an HTML interface.
+Discover its features, such as browser support, ecosystem support, Python-Javascript interoperability, and flexibility, and see how you can run Python code in HTML, import files and libraries, and visualize data and images in the browser.
+Whether you're a beginner or an expert, PyScript offers a user-friendly experience for creating web applications with Python.
 internal-links:
  - Pyhton
  - Numpy